The following Full Page Check (FPC) or transaction browsers support a number of different metrics and features:

 URL blocking

 When navigating to a site, the navigate will succeed, even if the URL of that site is listed in the blocked URLs list.
-An FPC of a browser type with extra metrics does not block navigation.
-Other elements that the site references such as images will be blocked, though.
+An FPC does not block navigation, however, other elements referenced by the site like images may be blocked.

 Cached elements